“Comment is free, but facts are sacred.”

 If you have facts or documents that shed more light on the subject under discussion, or if you think we have made a mistake, let us know.
 We also want to make sure that the authors of questionable claims have ample opportunity to argue their case.
 We plan to issue our own opinion on factual disputes (see our rules on the “Pinocchio Test” on this Web page) but it can be revised and updated when fresh evidence emerges.

-On January 15, 2012, C-Span aired a one-hour interview with Glenn Kessler about the Fact Checker column and his life and career.
+On January 15, 2012, C-SPAN aired a one-hour interview with Glenn Kessler about the Fact Checker column and his life and career, which has been viewed on-line more than 400,000 times.
+(A transcript of the interview is also available.)
+In 2014, C-SPAN aired a second one-hour interview with Kessler.

 A Few Basic Principles